 - Property tax revenues are dependent upon assessed values in the District and the maintenance tax rate set by the District.
-While assessed values in the District increased from the prior year, property tax revenues decreased because the District decreased the maintenance component of the levy. - Water, sewer and surface water revenues are dependent upon customer usage, which fluctuates from year to year as a result of factors beyond the District's control. - Revenues from providing fire protection services are based on the number of connections in the District and increases as the number of connections increases. - Tap connection fees fluctuate with homebuilding activity within the District.
+Property tax revenues increased from prior year because the District increased the maintenance and operations component of the levy and because assessed values increased from prior year. - Water, sewer and surface water revenues are dependent upon customer usage, which fluctuates from year to year as a result of factors beyond the District's control. - Revenues from providing fire protection services are based on the number of connections in the District and increases as the number of connections increases - Tap connection fees fluctuate with homebuilding activity within the District.